Cornelius Washington

-Cornelius Davis Washington (born September 10, 1989) is an American football coach and former defensive end who is currently the Recruiting Communications Coordinator for the Washington Huskies football team.
-He was drafted by the Chicago Bears in the sixth round of the 2013 NFL Draft out of Georgia.
+Cornelius Davis Washington (born September 10, 1989) is an American football coach and former defensive end currently recruiting communications coordinator for the Washington Huskies football team.
+He was selected by the Chicago Bears in the sixth round of the 2013 NFL draft out of Georgia.
 He also played for the Detroit Lions.

-Early years
+Early life

 Washington was a standout athlete for the Waynesboro (GA) Burke Co. track team.
 He was timed at 10.94 seconds in the 100 meters.
 He also competed in the shot put, he had a career-best throw of 13.75 meters.

 College career

 With the Georgia Bulldogs, Washington recorded 76 tackles, 17 tackles-for-loss and 10.5 sacks, while starting 25 of the 51 games he appeared in.
 During the 2012 SEC Championship Game against Alabama, Washington blocked a field goal, which was recovered by teammate Alec Ogletree, who returned the blocked kick 55 yards for a touchdown.